-Children go to class from 8.45 am The register is taken promptly at 9.00 am.
-The number of children arriving late is increasing and will be closely monitored by our Attendance Welfare Officer.
+Children go to class from 8.50 am The register is taken promptly at 9.00 am.
+Please ensure that your child arrives on time and is ready to start learning at 9:00 am.
+Attendance and punctuality is closely monitored by our Attendance Welfare Officer.
 Download our Penalty letter and notice here.

 William Davis Primary School wants all its pupils to attend school 100% of the time.